fanart-tv/fanartwiki/docs/ImageTypes/TV/seasonposter.md

 #### **Rules Synopsis**

-- Images must be in jpg format sized 1000x1426 pixels
 - Only high quality images will be accepted.
-No Exceptions
+- Images must be in jpg format sized 1000x1426 pixels.
+- Season Posters should contain images of character(s) *or highly recognizable major items* from the series as well as a series number.
-- Posters must have the logo of the show with either: Season (number in letters or numbers xx/x) or The Complete Season (number in letters or numbers xx/x) or Specials.
+- Season Posters must have the logo of the show with either: Season (number in letters or numbers xx/x) or The Complete Season (number in letters or numbers xx/x) or Specials.
 Nothing else.
+- Season number/text has to be of reasonable size to be clearly visible.
 - Season numbers are not required for series with unique names for each season.
-- Consistency: if you are doing multiple seasons of one show, try to use the same font/layout for each of them.
+- Consistency: If you are doing multiple seasons of one show, try to use the same font/layout for each of them.
 - Same image cannot be used more than once by the same user for multiple seasons.
 - Character images are fine if not many sources are available as long as they belong to the TV Show.